python/devguide/triage/issue-tracker.rst

 * includes proper documentation changes
 * submitter is listed in ``Misc/ACKS``, either already or the patch adds them

-Doing all of this allows core developers and :ref:`triagers <devrole>` to more quickly look for subtle issues that only people with extensive experience working on Python's code base will notice.
+Doing all of this allows core developers and :ref:`triagers` to more quickly look for subtle issues that only people with extensive experience working on Python's code base will notice.